RutledgePaulV/illuminepixels/resources/about/about.md

 for frontend components and [reitit](https://github.com/metosin/reitit) for routing.
 State is communicated using topic subscriptions multiplexed over a single websocket connection and serialized with [transit](https://github.com/cognitect/transit-format).
 As you navigate to various pages your browser subscribes and unsubscribe to various topics.
-On the server subscriptions are fed by [core.async](https://github.com/clojure/core.async) channels and go blocks.
-This site is deployed as a docker container on a [digital ocean](https://www.digitalocean.com/) server and proxied by [caddy](https://caddyserver.com/) with automatic certificate renewal.
+On the server, subscriptions are fed by [core.async](https://github.com/clojure/core.async) channels and go blocks.
+This site is deployed as a docker container on a [kubernetes](https://kubernetes.io/) cluster hosted at [digital ocean](https://www.digitalocean.com/).
+Requests route through a HA load balancer, [ingress-nginx](https://github.com/kubernetes/ingress-nginx) webserver, and finally land at an embedded jetty server.
+Builds and deployments are automated using [github actions](https://github.com/features/actions) that trigger on every commit.

-Isn't that overkill for a profile site?
+Isn't that overkill for a blog?
 [Perhaps](https://www.youtube.com/watch?v=KwIo9Y9iJ6A).